 A Risk Management Strategy and strategic and operational risk registers are in place, which are regularly reviewed by officers and Councillors.
 The Strategic Risk Register is reviewed annually and links to the Council's top priorities and strategic objectives.
-To improve the risk management approach the Council are considering a revised format of the strategic risk register for greater accessibility and a focused approach.
+To improve the risk management approach the Council is implementing a revised format of the strategic risk register for greater accessibility.